jpchauhan/WeThePeople/README.md

 # Preamble

-WE, THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN, SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC and to secure to all its citizens:
+WE,THE PEOPLE OF INDIA, having solemnly resolved to constitute India into a SOVEREIGN, SOCIALIST, SECULAR, DEMOCRATIC REPUBLIC and to secure to all its citizens:
 JUSTICE, social, economic and political;
 LIBERTY of thought , expression, belief, faith and worship;
 EQUALITY of status and of opportunity; and to promote among them all